First published in the Natural Parent Magazine.

 I’ll share some examples having modified identifying factors to preserve anonymity for the families.

-A girl in Australia developed severe germ phobia to the point where she would become hysterical if a visitor came to the house, or a fly landed on her clothes or furniture.
-Her anxieties ballooned to include more and more fears of that which potentially posed a germ threat to her or family members.
-Mum and dad had many loud arguments about how to deal with these new phobias, Mum opting to allow their girl to take her hand sanitizer to bed with her while Dad wanting to reduce the number of times in the day that she applied hand sanitizer.
-The issues also compounded as the girl developed dermatitis on her hands, and now the challenge to try different options and research the impacts of the various chemicals in the different hand sanitizer and mask products.
-This family are lucky enough to have accessed our professional support to help their child reduce her anxieties, increase her sense of security, and generally work to restore to her and hence the whole family a sense of safety and normality in their world again.
-A long journey ahead!
+A girl in Australia developed severe germ phobia.
+She would become hysterical if a visitor came to the house, or a fly landed on her clothes or furniture.
+Her anxieties ballooned to include more and more fears of any potential germ threats to her or her family members.
+Mum and Dad had many loud arguments about how to deal with these new phobias.
+Mum opted to allow their girl to take her hand sanitizer to bed with her.
+Dad wanted to reduce the number of times in the day that she applied hand sanitizer.

 An 8-year-old child with autism and SPD